RainbowMiner/RainbowMiner/README.md

 A note on Windows Nvidia drivers.
 Recommended lite-packed versions are available for direct download:

 ### Ubuntu 22.04 AMD Pre-requisites
-This has been a pain for a while, so with a stable version now actually available I thought I'd write up how to do it - it almost works out of the box, with only one silly work around needed.
+AMD drivers on recent versions of Ubuntu have been flakley, and challenging to install.
+As of December 22 there is a nearly out of the box solution that works.
 Using older, or non-LTS versions of Ubuntu is always going to present a challenge down the road in terms of staying current from a security perspective, and who wants their rig getting owned?
-So 22.04.01 (LTS) seems like the choice to be on.
+So 22.04.01 (LTS) is going to be a popular distro choice for rigs.

+This has only been confirmed as working with RX 6700XT, RX 5700XT and RX5700.

-For the AMD drivers this worked finally for me.
-(I have RX 6700XT, RX 5700XT and RX5700).
-To install do:
+To install the AMD drivers do:

     sudo apt-get update
     sudo apt install linux-headers-$(uname -r)